Tree Preservation Orders (TPO)

 When a TPO is made, a copy will be available

-for inspection at the Council’s Offices.
+for inspection at our offices.
 The TPO will be served on

 period of at least 28 days for any objections to the TPO to be